HomeDiscoverContact

 At web signup, essential fields; completion later in Settings:

-Business name, type, email (signup)
+Professional name, type, email (signup)

 Address, phone, description, SIRET, legal name (Settings)